Angmar2722/Angmar2722.github.io/CTFwriteups/redpwn2021.md

 ```

-Factorise the prime and print flag.
+Factorise the modulus and print flag.
 The solve script :

 ```python